 AOP members have union representation through their membership

 The AOP already can and does provide trade union representation for our members.
-We currently do this through the British Medical Association (BMA), which can represent members in meetings or internal hearings, supported in the background by the AOP’s specialist legal team providing support in the background.
+We currently do this through Prospect, which can represent members in meetings or internal hearings, supported in the background by the AOP’s specialist legal team providing support in the background.
 Issues we can handle in this way include grievance and disciplinary hearings.
 This service extends to hospital optometrists, lecturers and all our practising members.

 AOP’s expert in-house employment law team